What Is Trauma Surgery?

 If the trauma happens to the head, face, or neck, facial reconstruction surgery may be necessary to restore the face’s structure and form.

 Facial reconstruction surgery has become more refined thanks to technological advances.
-Today, precisely engineered instrumentation–such as sophisticated bone drills and endoscopic approaches–and the development of innovative reconstructive materials give top surgeons such as New York’s Dr. Richard W. Westreich the ability to comprehensively treat even the most complex cases.
+Today, precisely engineered instrumentation–such as sophisticated bone drills and endoscopic approaches–and the development of innovative reconstructive materials give top surgeons, such as New York’s Dr. Richard W. Westreich, the ability to comprehensively treat even the most complex cases.

 A double-board certified Facial Plastic Surgeon specializing in Facial Cosmetic, Reconstructive, and Nasal Surgery, Dr. Westreich performs corrective surgery on a range of facial bone injuries.